MaisieGao/MovieReview/README.md

 *We imported the already completed movie database in MongoDB.
 <br />
-*We connected mongodb database to our backend in index.js.
+*We connected mongodb database to the backend in index.js.
 We set the port value and the server to listen at the port.
 <br />
 *We used express to makes the app available to serve HTTP requests.
 <br />